 1. Course Code MA 797 (Autumn Semester)

 MA 798 (Srping Semester)

 2. Title of the Course PhD Seminar Course

 3. Credit Structure L-T-P-Credits

 0-2-0-2

 4. Name of the Mathematics

 Concerned Discipline

 5. Pre-requisite, if any None

 6. Scope of the course

 7. Course Syllabus In this course a PhD student has to present seminar/presentation or a

 series of presentations on a topic(s) chosen by him/her in consultation

 with his/her PhD Thesis Supervisor/ Faculty Advisor.
 The frequency of

 seminar/presentation will be decided by the Course Coordinator.

 8. Textbook None

 9. Other references Books and research publications in various journals

-Course Structure of PhD Program in Biosciences & Biomedical Engineering (BSBE) and Syllabi of Courses
+Course Structure of 2-year MSc and MSc+ PhD Dual Degree program in Biotechnology and PhD Program in Biosciences and Biomedical Engineering (BSBE) and Syllabi of the Courses